F5Networks/k8s-bigip-ctlr/docs/README.rst

 iApps
 ~~~~~

-The ``frontend.virtualServer`` properties provide the information required to deploy an iApp on the BIG-IP system.
+Use the options shown in the table below in the ``frontend`` section of an F5 resource ConfigMap to deploy an iApp on the BIG-IP system.

 .. tip::

-   The ``iappOptions`` parameter represents the information that you would provide if you deployed the iApp using the BIG-IP configuration utility.
+   The ``iappOptions`` parameter should contain the information that you would provide if you deployed the iApp using the BIG-IP configuration utility.

 \